syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-It allows to show days in other months of DatePicker calendar.
+It allows to display days in other months of DatePicker calendar.